priyan5hugupta/Attendance-System-Using-Face-Recognition/Data/README.md

-In this directory we asve the face encoding in the .txt format
+# In This Directory We Save The Face Encoding In The .txt Format.